Sdim: A Qudit Stabilizer Simulator: Validation and evaluation of qudit stabilizer tableau simulation

 \subsubsection{Measurement in the prime dimension qudit stabilizer tableau}

-Sdim measurements are local $Z$ measurements which suffices to perform any Pauli measurement.
-Given $P = U^\dagger Z U$, we may perform a $P$ measurement by applying $U^\dagger$, performing a $Z$ measurement, and applying $U$.
-The resulting measurement record $k$ corresponds to collapsing to the $\omega^k$ eigenstate of $P$. \cite{gottesmanqeccbook}.
-Our general ($Z$) measurement algorithm is detailed in Algorithm \ref{alg:meas}.

-Lines 2-8 describe the procedure for a \textit{random} measurement, while lines 10-11 detail a \textit{deterministic} one.
-The procedure is a straightforward application of earlier work \cite{Aaronson_2004, gottesmanhighdim}.
+Our ($Z$) measurement algorithm is detailed in Algorithm \ref{alg:meas}.
+It suffices to perform any Pauli measurement; given $P = U Z U^\dagger$, we may perform a general Pauli $P$ measurement by applying $U^\dagger$, performing a $Z$ measurement, and applying $U$ \cite{gottesmanqeccbook}.
+Lines 2-8 describe the procedure for a \textit{random} measurement, while lines 10-15 detail a \textit{deterministic} one.

+\paragraph{Measurement with random outcomes} If a $Z_j$ measurement of the tableau for $\ket{\psi}$ is random, then $Z_j \notin \mathcal{S}(\ket{\psi})$.
+At least one stabilizer anti-commutes with $Z_j$ (we can rewrite the tableau so exactly one of them does \cite{gottesmanhighdim}), which is true when some $x_{i, j} \neq 0$ in the stabilizer block.
+We replace this stabilizer with the block form of $\omega^{-r} Z_j$, where $r$ is random, and the old stabilizer becomes the $j^{\text{th}}$ destabilizer.
+By definition, this new tableau is a state that has collapsed to the $\omega^r$-eigenstate of $Z_j$.
+Performing this is at most $O(n^2)$ steps if more than one stabilizer anti-commutes.

+\paragraph{Measurement with deterministic outcomes} Otherwise, $cZ_j \in \mathcal{S}(\ket{\psi})$, where $c = \omega^l$.
+Algorithm \ref{alg:meas} calls to multiply all stabilizers such that their corresponding destabilizers anti-commute with $Z_j$ and return half of the inverse of the product's overall phase as the outcome.
+The destabilizer method for deterministic stabilizers measurements is a straightforward generalization of Aaronson and Gottesman's procedure for qubits \cite{Aaronson_2004, gottesmanhighdim} by noting that the algorithmic invariants remain the same in all prime dimensions.
+The outcome does not affect the tableau, which is consistent with the fact that the stabilizer state is an eigenstate of the measurement operator.

 The circuit in Figure \ref{fig:meas-example} following is an example an circuit with a random measurement followed by a deterministic one.

-Skipping the first two gates, we write out the tableau right before its terminal measurements:
+Skipping the first two gates, we write out the tableau right before its terminal measurements

-\paragraph{Measurement with random outcomes} The first $Z_1$ measurement is of $Z_1$ of the left tableau in Equation \ref{eqn:meas-example}.
-The outcome is random only if the physical qudit in position $j$ is an eigenstate (up to phase) of $X$ or some $X^a Z^b$, which is only true when some $x_{i, 1} \neq 0$ in the \textit{stabilizer block} (meaning $i \geq n$).
-If $i$ is the smallest such row with this property, we can assume it is the only row with the property, since we can \textit{always} add a multiple of row block $i$ to other non-commuting rows $l$ until $x_{l, j} = 0$ \cite{gottesmanhighdim} when $d$ is prime.
-In this case, there is only one non-commuting row, with the offending $x_{i, 1}$ value marked in red.

-This row becomes the corresponding \textit{destabilizer} in row $i - n$, since by construction, the new state is destabilized by row $i$.
-This row is finally replaced by a block form of $\omega^r Z_1$, where $r$ is random.
-The total work to turn all but one row into valid stabilizers and replace the remaining row (and its corresponding destabilizer) takes $O(n^2)$ steps.